nyx-ai/stylegan2-flax-tpu/index.md

 ![Training plots](static/fid_pretrained.png)

+[FID (Fréchet inception distance)](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) is a metric used to assess the quality of images created by a generative model.

 In comparison, Craiyon is being training on a v3-256 TPU pod which means 32x the resources (albeit using the previous TPU generation) and the training [has been going on for over a month](https://wandb.ai/dalle-mini/dalle-mini/reports/DALL-E-Mega-Training-Journal--VmlldzoxODMxMDI2)!

 ## Acknowledgements 🙏

-* This work is based on Matthias Wright's [stylegan2](https://github.com/matthias-wright/flaxmodels/tree/main/training/stylegan2) implementation.
+* This work is based on Matthias Wright's [stylegan2](https://github.com/matthias-wright/flaxmodels/tree/main/training/stylegan2) implementation
-* The project received generous support from [Google's TPU Research Cloud (TRC)](https://sites.research.google/trc/about/).
+* The project received generous support from [Google's TPU Research Cloud (TRC)](https://sites.research.google/trc/about/)
 * The image datasets were built using the [LAION5B index](https://laion.ai/blog/laion-5b/)
 * We are grateful to [Weights & Biases](https://wandb.ai/) for preserving our sanity